 nor because the city has always had a reputation for religious tolerance with a mosque, Catholic and Orthodox Churches, and a synagogue all nestled in close proximity to one another;

-nor because it bills itself asdscn0164
+nor because it bills itself as

 – where east meets west.
 For me, Sarajevo is a city of contrasts because it is at once among the most heartbreaking and heartwarming places you or I or anyone will ever visit.